 Learning God's Story (First Grade) focuses on the Bible in chronological order from Genesis to Revelation.
 Reading to children from the Bible allows them to hear God's Word as it was written.
 Children memorize selected verses from Proverbs and copy the verses for handwriting practice.
 By mid-year, children are reading a My Father's World Bible Reader designed at their reading level.

 Students in Adventures in U.S. History use a student Bible, written at a 3rd grade reading level, so that they can begin to find the treasures in God's Word for themselves.

 In Exploring Countries and Cultures, students study Matthew with a special emphasis on applying it to develop God's heart for the world in their own lives.
 Creation to the Greeks and Rome to the Reformation use the Bible as a base text for history, combining it with other books to give a picture of the world at that time.
 The following years look at modern history and discuss the effect that the Bible had on events such as the writing of the U.S. Constitution.

 8. The Absence of "Twaddle" and the Focus on Narration

-If you've heard of Charlotte Mason, you've probably also heard of her dislike for "twaddle", which we define as the unnecessary repetition of information the child already knows to keep them pointlessly occupied with "busy work".
-You may notice at My Father's World the absence of worksheets or tests – that's because those are often "twaddle".
-Instead, we focus on developing a child's skill of narration – the art of being able to retell what you've just read or heard – from the beginning of their educational experience.
-Children who learn how to narrate are more confident speakers, more efficiently organize their thoughts, and recall details better.
+If you've heard of Charlotte Mason, you've probably also heard of her dislike for "twaddle," which we define as the unnecessary repetition of information to keep the child pointlessly occupied with "busy work."
+We focus on developing a child's skill of narration – the art of being able to retell what you've just read or heard – from the beginning of their educational experience.
+Children who learn how to narrate are more confident speakers, who more efficiently organize their thoughts, and recall details better.

 Homeschool Made Easy